-Navratri 2019 Special Song Of The Day – Dholi Taro Is A Must Play For Dandiya Nights
+Navratri 2019 Special Song Of The Day – Dholi Taro Is A Must-Play For Dandiya Nights

 War FULL MOVIE LEAKED Online To Download In HD Print; Hrithik Roshan's Worst Nightmare Is Here

 Sung by Kavita Krishnamurthy, Vinod Rathod and Karsan Sagthiya, 'Dholi Taro' is an apt song for Dandiya/Garba nights.
-Be its lyrics, beat or the choreography, everything makes a perfect blend for Navratri celebration night and one just can't stop himself grooving to this song.
+Be its lyrics, beat or the choreography, everything makes a perfect blend for Navratri celebration nights and one just can't stop themselves from grooving to this song.

-Speaking of the song, even today it is difficult to match the graceful steps of Aishwarya Rai and let's not even start with the piping hot chemistry of Aishwarya and Salman - they were just perfect!
+Speaking of the song, even today it is difficult to match the graceful steps of Aishwarya Rai and let's not even start about the piping hot chemistry of Aishwarya and Salman - they were just perfect!

 P.S.
 Happy Navratri, our lovely readers!